victorhuangwq/agentcart-demo/README.md

-# 🛒 AgentCart Demo Store - Creator Merch
+# 🛒 AgentCart Demo Store

 > **The future of e-commerce is here.** This isn't just another online store—it's what happens when you make a YouTube creator's merch store completely agent-ready. 🤖